rwxrob/skilstak/docs/boost/README.md

 Welcome to the annual **SKILSTAK Beginner Boost**!

 Since 2020, our community has come together every year to do a series of extremely casual live streams and videos to help beginners get good tech jobs starting from absolute zero.

 ## Schedule

 As masters and padwans, we begin on Star Wars day, May the 4th at 11:11:11.
 Since 2024 we follow an annual content rotation:

-1. 18-20: [JOB] Start a career in tech (3 weeks, 9 blocks)
+1. 18-20: [job] Start a career in tech (3 weeks)
-2. 21-25: [WEB] Create basic web site with Markdown, HTML, CSS (4 weeks, 12 blocks)
+2. 21-25: [web] Create basic web site with Markdown, HTML, CSS (4 weeks)
-3. 26-30: [LINUX] Get a Linux machine (4 weeks, 12 blocks)
+3. 26-30: [linux] Get a Linux machine (4 weeks)
-4. 31-39: [BASH] Learn the Bash Command Line (8 weeks, 24 blocks)
+4. 31-39: [bash] Learn the Bash Command Line (8 weeks)
-5. 40-52: [CODE] Learn to code in Python and JavaScript (12 weeks, 36 blocks)
+5. 40-52: [code] Learn to code in Python and JavaScript (12 weeks)
-6. 52-01: [C] Learn C for understanding (2 weeks, condensed[^1], 28 blocks)
+6. 52-01: [c] Learn C for understanding (2 weeks, condensed[^1])
-7. 02-14: [GO] Develop enterprise software in Go (12 weeks, 36 blocks)
+7. 02-14: [go] Develop enterprise software in Go (12 weeks)
-8. 15-17: [LXC] Leverage Linux containers (docker, podman) (3 weeks, 9 blocks)
+8. 15-17: [lxc] Leverage Linux containers (docker, podman) (3 weeks)

-[^1]: **Learn C for understanding** is done at an accelerated pace in a condensed amount of time during the two-week holiday break in December with two blocks (about 90 minutes) per day from noon-2pm Eastern time.
+[^1]: **Learn C for understanding** is done at an accelerated pace in a condensed amount of time during the two-week holiday break in December.
 We follow the book [Head First C](https://amzn.to/3UVanZe).
 We have never finished the entire book, but work through as much as we can together.

 ## Boost is not a course

 Remember that this is just a boost to get you going.
-We'll shoot for breadth over depth so that you go away at least knowing what you don't know and have the confidence to do stuff to fill in your knowledge and mastery.
+We'll shoot for breadth over depth so that you go away at least knowing what you don't know and have the confidence to do stuff to fill in the gaps in your knowledge and mastery.
 The biggest challenge most learners have is knowing what to learn and why.

 The Beginner Boost is not a course.
 There is no syllabus, no certificate, no credential, no proof you did anything except your own work, notes, and knowledge.
-There's barely a schedule and outline and we change that organically as we go through it.
+There's barely a schedule that changes organically as we go through it.

 !!! warning "Start thinking like a hacker"

-    Most people need to get the old, broken ideas about learning out of their heads and start learning and thinking like a "hacker."
+    Most people need to forget the old, broken ideas about learning, and start learning and thinking like a hacker.
 People who require the on-a-plate, tell-me-what-to-do form of education generally do very poorly in tech careers.
 We'll talk more about that during the Boost itself when we discuss the nature of *true* learning.

 ## Targeted careers

-When deciding what to include we like to keep a list of typical job titles you might see out there that either require or strongly benefit from the skills, knowledge, and abilities covered by the Boost:
+When deciding what to include we like to keep a list of typical job titles you might see out there that require or strongly benefit from the skills, knowledge, and abilities (SKAs for short) covered by the Boost:

 * Security Analyst (Hacker)
 * Site Reliability Engineer (SRE)